Skip to main content

 1. General

-1. For this learning to be credited, it must be described or demonstrated and deemed equivalent and current when compared to course or program learning outcomes.
+1.2 For this learning to be credited, it must be demonstrated, evaluated by an SME, and deemed current and equivalent to course learning outcomes.

 2. Candidate Eligibility

-1. Candidates must fulfill assessment requirements within three months of an application.
+3.1 Candidates must complete all PLAR requirements within the semester of application.

-2. PLAR Candidates must go through the regular admission process to gain entrance into a College program.
+3.2 Candidates who wish to earn a credential must complete the regular admission process to gain entrance into a college program as outlined in the Admissions Policy.

 4. PLAR Limitations

-6. Wherever possible, PLAR shall be available to Candidates.
+4.3 Wherever possible, PLAR shall be available to candidates.

 5. PLAR Results

-1. PLAR grades are made available to Candidates at the end of the semester in which the assessment was completed.
+5.1 PLAR grades are made available to candidates at the end of the semester in which the assessment is completed.

 6. PLAR Fees

-3. An application and remittance of fees for PLAR credit consideration must normally be submitted prior to the course start date, and no later than the last date for registrants to withdraw without academic penalty.
+6.3 Applications and fees must be submitted before the course start date and no later than the last withdrawal date without academic penalty

 Responsibilities and Accountability